UserlandAlchemist/dotfiles/root-power-astute/README.md

 - No shell access, no port forwarding, no agent forwarding

 **Sudo restriction** (on Astute):
-- User `alchemist` can only start/stop nas-inhibit.service
+- User `alchemist` can only:
+  - Start/stop nas-inhibit.service
+  - Trigger astute-idle-suspend.service
+  - Read astute-idle-suspend.service logs via journalctl
 - No other sudo privileges for NAS operations

 ## Edge Cases